univention/scim-services/docs/udm-scim-mapping.md

 - (*19) A list of roles for the user that collectively represent who the user is.
   No vocabulary, syntax, or canonical types are specified.
   - The SCIM `roles` field is a multi-value complex type with 4 sub-attributes: `value`, `display`, `type`, and `primary`.
-  - I suggest to use this to map the Guardian properties `guardianRoles` and `guardianInheritedRoles`.
+  - We'll map the Guardian properties `guardianRoles` and `guardianInheritedRoles`, but also allow arbitrary custom role strings.
-    - Values from both `guardianRoles` and `guardianInheritedRoles` are merged and stored in `roles.value`.
+    - Values from `guardianRoles` and `guardianInheritedRoles` are listed separately.
-    - The `roles.type` sub-field is set to `guardian-direct` for roles from `guardianRole` and `guardian-indirect` for roles from `guardianInheritedRole`, with `guardian-direct` having preference if the same role exists on the user and group.
+    - The `roles.type` sub-field is set to `guardian-direct` for roles from `guardianRole` and `guardian-indirect` for roles from `guardianInheritedRole`.
+    - If the same role exists in `guardianRoles` and `guardianInheritedRoles` then _both_ are listed.
     - The `guardian-` prefix exists, so `roles` can also be used for other purposes (e.g., legacy UCS@school roles, customer organizational roles).
-    - The set of entries with `type=guardian-direct` can be changed in update operations.
+    - Entries with `type=guardian-direct` and without the `guardian-` type-prefix can be changed in update operations.
-    - The set of entries with `type=guardian-indirect` is read-only.
+    - Entries with `type=guardian-indirect` are read-only.
 Attempts to change them will be ignored.
 - (*20) See [Bug 53741](https://forge.univention.org/bugzilla/show_bug.cgi?id=53741) regarding the use of `secretary` in UDM.
 - (*21) Map the `gidNumber` (primary Group) to the entry in `User.groups` with `User.groups.primary=True`.
 - (*22) Create a new standard UDM property for `users/user` ([here](https://git.knut.univention.de/univention/dev/ucs/-/blob/5.2-1/management/univention-directory-manager-modules/modules/univention/admin/handlers/users/user.py?ref_type=heads#L99)).